TeamWicket/Twilio-BCP-CallTree/README.md

 ***All the numbers in the applications must be in [E.164 format](https://en.wikipedia.org/wiki/E.164)***

+### Localhost Twilio config

+Download ngrok here: https://ngrok.com/download and extract the exe In a command shell run `ngrok http 8080`
+Copy the https Forwarding parameter (not the localHost part) e.g. https://b6231be3.ngrok.io and paste this into the request URL on Twilio.
+Append `/api/v1/events/twilio` to the end of the URL

 ### Backend Setup
 1. Clone the repo: `git clone https://github.com/TeamWicket/Twilio-BCP-CallTree.git`
 2. Prepare a java executable using Maven: `mvn clean install` or using the wrapper `mvnw clean install`